Originally published June 2015 / Revised May 2019

 - Canadian Medical Association, Principles-based Recommendations for a Canadian Approach to Assisted Dying, October 2015.

-- The Christian Medical and Dental Society of Canada v College of Physicians and Surgeons of Ontario, 2018 ONSC 579 (ONDC).
+- Christian Medical and Dental Society of Canada v College of Physicians and Surgeons of Ontario, 2019 ONCA 393 (CanLII).

 - An Act Respecting End-of-Life Care, RSQ 2014, c S-32.0001, arts 31, 50.